What is a Revocable Living Trust?

 However, unlike a Will, a trust isn’t finished when the paperwork is signed.
 You and your trust attorney should go further, which often involves transferring property into the trust’s name, signing new deeds, and, in some cases, setting up a trust bank account.
 By taking the time to fund your trust, you will be sure there are assets to handle your care while you are alive, and avoid the probate process after you have passed.

 At Harrison Estate Law, we know how to use revocable living trusts to give our clients control over their assets during their life and after their death.
 We know how important it is to follow up by funding your revocable trust, and can help you through the process to be sure everything is set up right.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville we are happy to set up a phone or Zoom call.